MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/faq-mobile.md

 For **iOS** devices, Dynamics 365 Remote Assist mobile is available in 175 countries, including China.

 > [!Note]
 > In China, the Dynamics 365 Remote Assist mobile app is only available on iOS devices, and **not** Android devices.
-We are still working on making Dynamics 365 Remote Assist available in China.
+We are still working on making Dynamics 365 Remote Assist available on Android devices in China.
 For more information, contact D365rafb@microsoft.com.

 ## What languages does Dynamics 365 Remote Assist mobile support?